Vega Star Facts: Alpha Lyrae, the Brightest Star in Lyra

 Is Vega the brightest star in the sky?

-If you check Vega’s apparent brightness in a stargazing app like Sky Tonight, you’ll see that its magnitude equals zero.
+If you check Vega’s apparent brightness in a stargazing app, you’ll see that its magnitude equals zero.
 However, this doesn't mean Vega has no brightness.
-It means that it serves as the zero point for a scale of stellar magnitudes that includes positive and negative numbers.
-Vega was used as an absolute reference for the magnitudes of other stars until the late 20th century.
-Today, more precise calculations show Vega’s magnitude as +0.026, but it’s still rounded to zero for amateur observations.
+It means that it was historically used as a zero point for measuring stars’ brightness.
+Modern photometric systems use more precise calibrations, but Vega’s apparent magnitude is still very close to zero — about 0.03 — so it is often rounded to 0.0 for casual observing.

 Watch our short video tutorial to learn how to explore the characteristics of the stars and other celestial objects in Sky Tonight.

 The apparent brightness of the stars depends on their size, temperature, and distance from us.
-Vega hit the jackpot: it’s so bright because it's big, hot, and close to the Earth.
-Vega has a diameter of about 2.8 times that of the Sun and a surface temperature of more than 1.5 times that of the Sun.
-It is also located about 25 light-years from the Earth – a very close neighborhood for a star.
+Vega hit the jackpot: it’s so bright because it's big, hot, and close to Earth.
+Vega is more than twice the Sun’s size, and its surface is more than 1.5 times hotter than the Sun’s.
+Because Vega spins very fast, it is slightly flattened: its equator is wider and cooler than its poles.
+It is also located about 25 light-years from Earth – a very close neighborhood for a star.

 Get to know all the brightest stars in the sky with our colorful infographic.